labex-labs/open-source-labs/python/python-mastery/lab-ex3-4-private-attributes-and-properties/en/step1.md

    print(f"Cost: {apple.cost()}")
    ```

-7. Run the test script:
+7. Finally, we run the test script using the following command in the terminal.
+This will execute the code in the `test_stock.py` file and show us the output.

    ```bash
    python /home/labex/project/test_stock.py
    ```